 Filing for bankruptcy doesn’t mean you have to settle for an astronomical interest rate for the duration of the loan.
 By managing the loan and staying current on other debt obligations, your score will start to climb.
 At this point, it may be wise to look into refinancing the loan for a lower interest rate.

-It’s possible to get a car loan after bankruptcy.
-But you may have to jump through a few hoops to qualify for a car loan with decent terms that doesn’t break the bank.
+It’s possible to get a new car loan after bankruptcy.
+But you may have to jump through a few hoops to buy a car with decent loan terms that doesn’t break the bank.

 And if you aren’t successful when applying the first time around, don’t throw in the towel.
 Return to the drawing board to see what other lenders may have to offer you or take steps to improve your credit rating.